DPP4ResearchGroup/SyntenyViz/docs/Orthologs.md

 # Searching Orthologs in a Target Spices
 `SyntenyViz` has a dependency on R package `orthogene` of version `1.12.0` or above for orthologs matching mechanism.
-As of version `1.12.0` stands, the following spices are supported and can be searched against.
+As of version `1.12.0` stands, the following species are supported and can be searched against.

 | Scientific Name              | Taxonomy ID | Source      | ID             | Scientific Name Formatted       |